apaz-cli/apaz-cli.github.io/blog/How_to_Write_a_Compiler_Without_Going_Insane.md

 ![](images/20_Minutes_Adventure.gif)
 </div>

     This is perhaps the most important advice.
 Scope creep.
 Don't.
 You will feel to the urge to create endless complementary side projects.
-You could work on...
+You'll want to work on...

  * Editor support
  * Package Manager